oceanprotocol/docs/discover/faq.md

 <details>
 <summary>Can the Ocean tech stack be used without utilizing the OCEAN token?</summary>

 All Ocean modules and components are open-source and freely available to the community.
 Developers can change the default currency from OCEAN to a different one for their marketplace.

-3rd party markets such as Gaia-X, BDP, and Acentrik may use another currency for the exchange of services.
-If these marketplaces are publicly accessible, indexable, and abide by the fee structure set out by Ocean Protocol, transaction fees would be remitted back to the Ocean community.
-These transaction fees would be allocated according to the [plan](https://blog.oceanprotocol.com/ocean-token-model-3e4e7af210f9) set out.

 The ocean community fees are though dependant on the token used.
 There is a 0.1% fee for transactions performed using the Ocean or H2O tokens and a 0.2% for transactions using other tokens.

 </details>

 <details>